aloykiwi/aloykiwi.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Who am i?
+What do i do?
 ---

-My name is Inigo Montoya.
+My name is Aloysius Cheong.
 I have the following qualities:

-- I rock a great mustache
+- I am a persistent learner
-- I'm extremely loyal to my family
+- I do not give up easily

-What else do you need?
+- I am a team worker

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I am just an ordinary kid who dabbles into programming , python , kali linux , gaming and always questions everything on how it works .